-I don’t mean to go all infomercial on you, but have you ever struggled to chop up an ingredient, only to find you’ve partially cut off the tip of your finger and/or mutilated a vegetable?
+I don’t mean to go all infomercial on you, but have you ever struggled to chop up an ingredient, only to find you’ve almost cut off the tip of your finger and/or mutilated a vegetable?

 Everyone has their way of chopping vegetables and other ingredients, but chopping in a way that produces evenly sized shapes makes your food prep more efficient.